Thursday, January 12, 2012

 Most people are very confused about this.
 House Cleaning does not usually require a "trade business license", but most states/countries will require you to register your business with your local government office.

 For the US: To find out what your state licensing agency requires, click here.
 Just enter your state, zip code or city and choose general licensing.
 This will take you right to the link to register your business.
 If you are still unsure, search for your state's business agency online and find a phone number to call.
 Someone there will be able to help you.
 You may also be required to collect sales tax.
-To find out if your state requires you to collect sales tax, go to http://www.business.gov/guides/taxes/state.html.
+To find out if your state requires you to collect sales tax, click here.

 In Canada: You will need to contact your local municipality to determine what sort of business license you need.
 Most municipalities will require you to register your business with the providence before you can apply for a business license.
 You will also be required to collect GST.